Skip to Main Content

 • Check publishers' Open Access and Archiving policies: use the Sherpa/Romeo tool to check this.
 These may affect how easily you can share the paper after publication, without having problems with copyright.

-• Check the publishers' contracts or agreements carefully to make sure you don't agree to anything you don't want to.
+• Check the publishers' contracts or agreements carefully to make sure you don't agree to anything you don't want to, or that won't be compliant with your funders' policies.
 Often these can be viewed on the publishers' websites.
 Sometimes they are online agreements, accessed by a link in an email.
 For example, they may ask you to

 • transfer copyright to the publisher, or